 Coping with the obstacles that must be faced

-As a project manager, you may encounter obstacles in many directions.
-The decision to solve these problems depends on the project manager.
+As a project manager, you may face challenges from a variety of sources.
+The decision to address these problems is made by the project manager.

-Project managers must analyze which is the most important problem to be solved first and what will the outcome be?
-Project managers need to understand the problem quickly and find the right solutions.
+Project managers must determine which problem is the most critical to fix first and what the conclusion will be.
+Project managers must rapidly identify the situation and provide appropriate solutions.